byuflowlab/GXBeam.jl/README.md

 [BeamDyn](https://www.nrel.gov/wind/nwtc/beamdyn.html): Open source geometrically exact beam theory code developed in Fortran by NREL as part of the OpenFAST project.
 This code was also developed based on [GEBT](https://cdmhub.org/resources/367), but uses Legendre spectral finite elements.
 This allows for exponential rather than algebraic convergence when the solution is smooth.
 This makes this code a good candidate for use when analyzing beams with smoothly varying properties.
 Unfortunately, this code is limited to analyzing a single beam, rather than an assembly of beams, which limits its applicability.

+## Contributing

+Contributions are welcome and encouraged.
+If at any point you experience issues or have suggestions related to this package, create a new Github issue so we can discuss it.
+If you're willing to help solve an issue yourself, we encourage you to create a fork of this repository and submit a pull request with the requested change.
+Pull requests should generally also add a unit test in `test/runtests.jl` to ensure that issues do not reoccur along with future changes.

 ## References
 <a id="1">[1]</a>
 Yu, W., & Blair, M. (2012).